If you’re a self-employed creative, maybe you recognise this experience.

 What you have now, they tell you, is just a ‘lifestyle business’.
 And in their world, a lifestyle business is a bad thing.
 It’s for amateurs and people who don’t understand the realities of business.

 I’ve had this experience a few times.
-One of the most common is the person who tells me I shouldn’t be doing all the coaching myself because it doesn’t scale.
+One of the most common has been the person who tells me that if I really want to succeed as a creative coach, I shouldn’t be doing all the coaching myself because it doesn’t scale.

 Instead, I should hire other coaches to do the work, and license them to coach people according to the Mark McGuinness Branded Creative Coaching System™.
 Then I could take a percentage of everything they earn and serve more clients while making more money.
 At a certain point I’d have such a successful business that it could run it itself, and eventually I could sell it for a lot of money and retire early.